Have a Successful 4th of July with our 5 Festive Tips

 If you want to be a bit more subtle, or simply don’t have the resources for a big makeover - leave your homepage as is but consider enticing visitors with an eye-grabbing pop-up.
 Use the element of surprise by telling them they’d have the chance to get a coupon code for a discount of anywhere between 5 to 50%.

-Configure the success message they’d receive after submitting their phone number to give them a special code and nudge them to use it on your special 4th of July collection:
+Configure the success message people would receive after submitting their phone number to give them a special code and nudge them to use it on your special 4th of July collection:

-To give it an additional zing, you can even enable gamified pop-ups, tailor them to fit the holiday spirit and have them excite visitors with some sweet deals.
+To give it an additional zing, you can even enable gamified pop-ups, using one of the 5+ integrations we have with leading subscription tools such as Justuno, Privy and more. Тailor them to fit the holiday spirit and have them excite visitors with some sweet deals.
 The element of winning is an attention-grabber!

-And remember: presentation is everything, especially for an online store on such a big holiday, when people usually resort to B&M shopping.
+And remember: presentation is everything.
 With the right product descriptions and imagery, you can make everyday or “ordinary” items pop!
 Psst.
 Nothing says “America” more than the color combination of red, white, and blue, sparkles or stars.
 Tickle their patriotic nerve with some Made in America items to nudge them to support your business before any other.

 Look at how “Old Navy” approached their online 4th of July sales.

-With offers that are themed to the holiday and copy that emphasizes the importance of celebrating the day at home, you will show that you are acknowledging the situation but are also looking for ways for your customers to have a good time.
+With offers that are themed to the holiday and copy that emphasizes the celebration, you will demonstrate you are looking for ways for your customers to have a good time.
 It shows that you are in touch with your buyers’ current interests and want to be a part of their celebration.

-That being said, let’s show you how you can take your online promotions a step further and be your customers’ idea generator!
+That being said, let’s go through some suggestions on how you can take your online promotions a step further and be your customers’ idea generator!
 Trust us - they’d love it.

 … And Even Hotter Ideas